 3. Strive to stand out

-One of the reasons that brand purpose, mission, vision and values get a bad rap is because too many companies have used them as corporate hygiene instead of as a differentiator.
+One of the reasons that brand purpose, mission, vision and values often get a bad rap is because too many companies have used them as corporate hygiene instead of as a differentiator.
 Marty’s informal study of brand values in a group of 40 companies shows that, for example, 62.5 percent of companies include integrity and 57.5 percent include performance.

 This is no place to affirm table stakes.
 Ideally, customers and stakeholders expect your company to be responsible, collaborative, and profitable.
 Instead, this is an opportunity to highlight what differentiates your culture and strategy.
 Not only should your high-level concepts be unique, you also should express them using clear and “human” language.
 Nothing sparks skepticism like words such as “synergies” or “disruption.”